ntepp/spring-authorization-server/README.md

 # spring-authorization-server
-In this project, we are building Authorization server using Spring Boot 2.5
+In this project, we are building Authorization server using Spring Security

 ## To Do